 The British Medical Journal published a study showing that family history of type 2 diabetes often leads to similar dietary patterns, which worsen the genetic predisposition.

-If your family enjoys high-calorie, low-nutrient foods, the risk of developing type 2 diabetes increases dramatically.
+If your family enjoys high-calorie, low-nutrient foods, lack of optimal hydration, the risk of developing type 2 diabetes increases dramatically.

-It is not just what is on the plate or in your genes.
-The environment you grow up in also plays a huge role in your future health.
+It is not just genetics or what is on your plate—the environment you grow up in can quietly shape your long-term health in powerful ways.

 Science supports the link between family history and type 2 diabetes risk.